JorjaFox/website/_posts-old-blog/2018-11-26-roll-with-me-on-netflix.md

 Director&nbsp;Lisa France was a&nbsp;struggling LA filmmaker, thinking about giving it up for nursing when she learned about Cordell and his plan to cross the country in an unmodified wheelchair.
 One promo video and a Kickstarter later, they were on their way.
 It wasn't easy, as crew members struggled with their own demons, but they made a family and made it through.

 The drama didn't end with filming, however.
 Even though Jorja Fox and Sharon Swart, a former journalist in Los Angeles, &nbsp;joined on as producer, they weren't able to get distribution.
-Relegated to the film festival circuit (where they did well), the next jump camp when&nbsp;&nbsp;Ava DuVernay's company, Array, picked up <em>Roll With Me</em> with an eye to releasing it on Netflix.
+Relegated to the film festival circuit (where they did well), the next jump camp when&nbsp;&nbsp;Ava DuVernay's company, Array, picked up _Roll With Me_ with an eye to releasing it on Netflix.

 And that brings us to today.

-<a href="http://www.arraynow.com/roll-with-me">ARRAY</a> will release <em>Roll With Me</em> on select screens around the country starting in Los Angeles and New York on November 26 and on Netflix beginning **December 1**, just prior to International Day of Persons with Disabilities on December 3.
+<a href="http://www.arraynow.com/roll-with-me">ARRAY</a> will release _Roll With Me_ on select screens around the country starting in Los Angeles and New York on November 26 and on Netflix beginning **December 1**, just prior to International Day of Persons with Disabilities on December 3.
 This day honors the estimated one billion people living with disabilities worldwide.

 Don't have Netflix?
-Check out the <a href="http://www.arraynow.com/roll-with-me">ARRAY <em>Roll With Me</em></a> page for more screenings.
+Check out the <a href="http://www.arraynow.com/roll-with-me">ARRAY _Roll With Me_</a> page for more screenings.